Twin Mosia: Museum and heritage work

-Mosia is the founder of the Elandskop Museum, a heritage initiative based in a vandalised Transnet train station that he aims to transform into a local heritage site.
+Mosia is the founder of the Elandskop Outdoor Museum, a heritage initiative that was earmarked at a vandalized Transnet train station in Petrus Steyn.
+As the state parastatal was reluctant in giving Mosia and his organization permission to use their buildings, Mosia changed course and worked on what they called Rhino Heritage Park.
+Rhino Heritage Park is a 12-hectare urban park established in 2020, in line with the museum's goals and objectives to protect, conserve, and preserve the natural environment and habitat and to provide a natural retreat within Mamafubedu.
+The park features walking trails that wind through both wooded areas and open fields.
+Key amenities include an outdoor museum, an art gallery, permanent exhibitions, a playground, an event area, a campsite, an orchard, and a declared heritage site.

 He first gained recognition through his participation in reenactments of the Anglo-Boer War (1899–1902) and Basotho Wars (1858–1868)—becoming one of the first Black South Africans to portray these significant historical events.
 His work highlights the often-overlooked contributions of Black people during these conflicts.

 Twin Mosia with Wikimania 2018 participants in Cape Town.

 In 2013, Mosia met Dr. Van Zyl at the Anglo-Boer War Museum in Bloemfontein and from there realized his dreams as a heritage preserver.
 In 2015 Mosia was invited to give a lecture at Sol Plaatje University and recruited the students to feature in a documentary shot at the Magersfontein battlefield.
 He has since been featured in two documentaries in the Netherlands, called Goede Hoop ("Good Hope") and Black, White & Khaki.
 The Goede Hoop was shown at Rijksmuseum in Amsterdam.

-Mosia is an alumni of the 2018 Global Cultural Leadership Programme held in Amsterdam, the Netherlands, in 2018 and in Brussels, Belgium in 2019.
+Mosia is an alumnus of the 2018 Global Cultural Leadership Programme held in Amsterdam, the Netherlands, in 2018 and in Brussels, Belgium in 2019.
 Organised by Goethe-Institut in partnership with the Cultural Diplomacy, European Union, British Council, BORAZ Centre for Fine Arts Brussels, EUNIC Global, European Cultural Foundation, and Institut Francais, the Global Cultural Leadership Programme brought 40 young world cultural leaders in arts, heritage, culture, museums, environment, films, theater, and music together to discuss pressing global issues and possible solutions through networking, partnerships, and meaningful collaborations.

 He is also an American Express Academy for Emerging Innovators 2019 alumnus held in Nairobi, Kenya and lastly the Independent Curators International - Curatorial Intensive 2019 held in Cape Town.
 In 2018, he was announced as Veldskoen Shoes ambassador.

 In 2024, Mosia was appointed to serve on the Free State Provincial Heritage Resources Authority council and to advise the MEC of Free State Department of Arts and Culture.